cybera/ansible-cybera-common/README.md

 ```

 This will cause the `tasks/main.yml` file to trigger, which will subsequently
-run all other plays in the `tasks` directory.
+run nearly all the plays in the `tasks` directory.

+Two notable tasks sets are not included by default - sensu_agent and google_authenticator.

 If you only want to run specific plays from the `tasks` directory, you will
 need to do something like: